Save 10% on Your First Order Sign Up

 To calculate the spine size for perfect and PUR bound publications, you will need to calculate the weight of the paper stock multiplied by the number of pages in the publication.

-We have a calculator in Instant Quote for you to input your specifications and to generate the spine size.
+Use the Spine Calculator to input your specifications and generate the correct spine size.

 Include Spine And Covers.